M.S. in Electrical Engineering

 Specific Requirements for Non-Thesis Students

-Students in the Non-Thesis Project Option must take a 33 credit hours approved by the Graduate Advisor, which include EE 5396 Graduate Projects and, if approved by the project instructor, EE 5397 Graduate Projects.
+Students in the Non-Thesis Project Option must take a 33 credit hours approved by the Graduate Advisor, which include ECE 5396 Graduate Projects and, if approved by the project instructor, ECE 5397 Graduate Projects.
 A written report must be submitted to the supervising project instructor.
 The project courses cannot be counted toward requirements in the Thesis Option.

 Specific Requirements for Non-Thesis Course-Only Option